isomerpages/moe-angsanapri/_about-us/Principal's Message.md

 <b>A merger of two great schools</b>

-Angsana Primary School today is the result of <b><u>the merging of two long-established primary schools</u></b> in the Tampines.
+Angsana Primary School today is the result of [the merging of two long-established primary schools](/about-us/school-history/)<b><u>the merging of two long-established primary schools</u></b> in the Tampines.
 These two institutions have nurtured young minds for an impressive 145 years, giving us a vibrant heritage.

 <b>Where we are now</b>